Your Neurodiversity Coach

 Outside of coaching, I'm a husband and father.

 When I find time for myself, I'm usually outdoors or swimming in cold water.
 It keeps me present and helps me reconnect to my body (head-heavy job).
-Nature and movement grounds me.

 Explore coaching packages